davideme/patterns/README.md

 - **Concurrency Primitives:**
   - "Limited" in JavaScript and TypeScript refers to the event loop model and async/await syntax, which are not traditional concurrency models but can handle asynchronous operations.
 Python, Java, C#, PHP, and Go offer more explicit concurrency support through various constructs like threads, async/await, goroutines, etc.

 ### Bug Types

 #### Resourcing

 ##### Uninitialized Variables
+Presents how each language handles potential resource management issues.

 | Language   | Uninitialized Variables |
 | ---------- | ----------------------- |